 - Our graphic designers use their amazing editing skills to make the desired changes to the photo (Digital art at work here).

 - We will send you the photo.
 Once you approve, the photo is sent to our professional artist who starts painting the portrait (Traditional art)

-- Within a short span of time, you receive the handmade painting (made by implementing hybrid art)
+- Within a short period, you receive the handmade painting (made by implementing hybrid art)

-Here are a few categories we offer that make use of digital art and traditional art at its finest.
+- Here are a few categories we offer that make use of digital art and traditional art at their finest.

 Custom Royal Portrait

 Become a queen or morph your face with any character from the past.
-With a Custom Royal Portrait, you have the ability to become any fictional character of your choice.
+With a Custom Royal Portrait, you can become any fictional character of your choice.

 Where we merge characters from different photos into a single handmade painting.
-Did your loved one miss an important event of your life?
+Did your loved one miss an essential event in your life?
 Add them to the painting with Compilation Portrait.

 Grandparents and Grandchildren Portraits

-For remembering those who passed away before seeing their grandchildren, this category gives you the opportunity to unite grandchildren and grandparents in a portrait.
+For remembering those who passed away before seeing their grandchildren, this category allows you to unite grandchildren and grandparents in a portrait.

 Bad Photos Portraits

-Your old, faded, or black and white photos restored in the form of a handmade painting!
+Your old, faded, or black-and-white photos are restored in the form of a handmade painting!

-Whatever type of painting you wish, you can have!
+Whatever type of painting you wish, you can have it!
 Just write to us!
 Interested readers can read about it here.